LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/monomod-examples.md

 :::

 ::: tip
-See our unofficial [MonoMod Documentation](./monomod-documentation.md) for more in-depth details!
+See our unofficial [Legacy MonoMod Documentation](./monomod-documentation.md) for more in-depth details!
+The version of **MonoMod** we use with BepInEx is considered **legacy**, so we look for legacy documentation.
 :::

 ## Hook Examples